Want to rank well in search results today?

 Writing “great content,” optimizing it, and getting trusted links is now just the start for ranking a keyword.

-As machine learning and artificial intelligence continue to evolve, each will carry more weight in Google’s core algorithm.
+As machine learning and deep learning continue to evolve, each will carry more weight in Google’s core algorithm.

 The ultimate goal for Google is to understand context and serve results based on searcher intent.